Cabinet of Namibia: 2015–2020

 The 6th Cabinet was announced on 19 March 2015.
-The position of Vice-President was established for the first time, as well as five ministries with two deputy ministers each.
+The position of Vice President was established for the first time, and there were five ministries with two deputy ministers each.
 Their double appointments significantly increased the number of top positions in public administration.

-A major cabinet reshuffle occurred in February 2018 when two ministers were fired, the vice president retired on health grounds, and several other rotations took place.
-In the wake of the February cabinet reshuffle the number of deputy ministers was reduced again to one per ministry, with the Office of the Vice-President the only exception.
+A major Cabinet reshuffle occurred in February 2018 when two ministers were fired, the vice president retired on health grounds, and several other rotations took place.
+In the wake of the February Cabinet reshuffle the number of deputy ministers was reduced again to one per ministry, with the Office of the Vice-President the only exception.
 This move was announced as a cost-cutting measure.